 What is Pack for a Purpose?

-We've been working with our charity partner Pack for a Purpose for a number of years and it's something we encourage all our clients to get involved with.
+We've been working with our charity partner Pack for a Purpose for several years and it's something we encourage all our clients to get involved with.
 It's a great way to bring essential items that are needed by the local communities in your destination.
 To learn more and see Pack for a Purpose in action, check out our short video.

 Why is Pack for a Purpose important?

 Pack for a Purpose helps to connect visitors with the local communities in the areas they are travelling.
-The charity initiatives provides a comprehensive, up-to-date guide of items which are most needed in the specific areas you are visiting.
-For example, a remote school in the Masai Mara may be needing books for their pupils, and you simply pack these in your safari bag and bring with you.
-You may choose to have the items delivered to the communities on your behalf; or you can arrange to bring them yourself - a heartwarming experience we always recommend!
+The charity initiatives provide a comprehensive, up-to-date guide of items which are most needed in the specific areas you are visiting.
+For example, a remote school in the Masai Mara may need books for their pupils, and you simply pack these in your safari bag and bring with you.
+You may choose to have the items delivered to the communities on your behalf, or you can arrange to bring them yourself - a heartwarming experience we always recommend!

-When you experience on a Mahlatini safari adventure, we enrol you as a member of Save The Rhino.
-We've been proud partners of Save the Rhino since 2013 and are committed in supporting the work this amazing organisation do to help protect the critically endangered rhino population.
-For those who want to actively join the fight to protect rhino and have make a lifetime memory, a Rhino tracking experience delivers.
-Accompanied by an expert guide and a highly-trained ranger, you will be safely led through the bushland of the conservancy to witness and record rhino in their natural habitat.
+When you experience a Mahlatini safari adventure, we enroll you as a member of Save The Rhino.
+We've been proud partners of Save the Rhino since 2013 and are committed to supporting the work this amazing organisation does to help protect the critically endangered rhino population.
+For those who want to actively join the fight to protect the rhino, a rhino tracking experience delivers just that.
+Accompanied by an expert guide and a highly-trained ranger, you will be safely led through the bushland of the conservancy to witness and record rhinos in their natural habitat.